 As a manager with direct reports participating in a review cycle, you are asked to complete a manager review which includes private manager assessment questions.
 The 'Private manager assessment' piece of a manager review is only visible to the manager who completed the review and review admins- even after all reviews are shared and finalized.
+If an additional manager exists for the participant, they will also be able to see private manager assessment results.
 Additionally, the 'Private manager assessment' includes future focused questions inspired by research from Deloitte and highlighted in the April 2015 HBR article, Reinventing Performance Management, by Marcus Buckingham and Ashley Goodall.
 Questions 1 - 3 are taken directly from Deloitte, question 4 has been adjusted and Question 5 is 15Five's addition.

 So after you have completed your manager reviews, what can you do with the private manager assessment information?
 When combined with Objectives, Competencies & Company values, and Feedback, this information can be valuable for understanding performance for each direct report.